onepanelio/core-docs/docs/getting-started/quickstart.md

 ![Workflow URL](/img/execution_url.png)

 :::tip
-Please note you can easily add your own models as well.
-Please refer our [documentation](/docs/getting-started/use-cases/computervision/annotation/cvat/adding_custom_model) for more information on adding custom models.
+Note that you can easily add your own models as well.
+See [adding custom models](/docs/getting-started/use-cases/computervision/annotation/cvat/adding_custom_model) for more information on adding custom models.

 You can also use this trained model to run pre-annotation in CVAT.
-Please refer our [documentation](/docs/getting-started/use-cases/computervision/annotation/cvat/cvat_automatic_annotation) for more information on pre-annotation.
+See [automatic annotation](/docs/getting-started/use-cases/computervision/annotation/cvat/cvat_automatic_annotation) for more information on pre-annotation.
 :::

-For more information about CVAT on Onepanel, please refer to our [documentation on CVAT](/docs/getting-started/use-cases/computervision/annotation/cvat/cvat_quick_guide).
+For more information about CVAT on Onepanel, see our [CVAT documentation](/docs/getting-started/use-cases/computervision/annotation/cvat/cvat_quick_guide).